Which conditions do you treat?

 Not many people know that homeopathy sprouted out of conventional medicine in the 1800s.
 It was developed by a medical doctor who was concerned about the toxicity of the treatments of the day, such as arsenic and mercury.
 Most people around the world who practice homeopathy are medical doctors.
 It is the second most common form of treatment used in the world, to conventional medicine, and is endorsed by the World Health Organisation as an affordable, sustainable and effective form of healthcare.

 People who seek homeopathic treatment usually have exhausted their medical options and are looking for a different kind of treatment.
 Most already have a medical diagnosis Parents like homeopathy come from a wide range of socio-economic groups, many of whom are children and adults from educated, affluent families.

-The Royal family has used it since 1830 and it has a wide acceptance throughout Europe.
+Members of the British Royal family has been treated by doctors who are homeopaths since 1830.
+It has a wide acceptance throughout Europe.
 In France, the most popular cold and flu remedy is a homeopathic medicine.